Mariannaea elegans: Physiology

 This fungus is not known to be a pathogen of humans, animals, or plants.
 A study carried out in 2007 revealed anti-M. elegans cutaneous bacterial communities that live on the skin of amphibians.
 The presence of these bacteria inhibits the growth of M. elegans on amphibians.
 The species grows optimally at a pH of 7.0; however, it tolerates a pH range of 5.5-8.0.
 The sporulation phase of M. elegans is sensitive to pH.
 It sporulates best at a pH range of 6.0-6.5 and below a pH of 5.0 sporulation is reduced.
 The optimal temperature that it grows in is 30 C. However, trances of M. elegans can be founds thriving at 50 C. M. elegans produces amylase, beta-glucosidase, cellulase, and protease.
 It is able to degrade cellulose.
 When M. elegans is grown in vitro in the presence of different sugars (e.g., glucose, galactose, sucrose, mannose, fructose, and lactose) at 30 C for 2 days in PDA distinct cell morphology is observed.
 Growth in 2% of glucose, galactose, or sucrose leads to the formation of many small fungal cells.
 Whereas the opposite is observed in 2% of mannose, fructose, or lactose, which lead to the formation of a few large fungal cells.
 Sugar appears to be an important factor in the growth of M.elegans because in the absence of sugar it experiences a delay in growth.

+Habitat and ecology

-Habitat and ecologyM. elegans grows on decaying coniferous bark or wood, forest soil, house dust, prairie and grassland soils, calcareous soil, running water that has little pollution, waste stabilization ponds, acid mine drainage stream, fields treated with digested sewage sludge, in arable soils, and on pine chips.M. elegans has been isolated from various regions in Canada: Quebec, Ontario, Manitoba, Saskatchewan, and British Columbia.
+Mariannaea elegans grows on decaying coniferous bark or wood, forest soil, house dust, prairie and grassland soils, calcareous soil, running water that has little pollution, waste stabilization ponds, acid mine drainage stream, fields treated with digested sewage sludge, in arable soils, and on pine chips.

+Mariannaea elegans has been isolated from various regions in Canada: Quebec, Ontario, Manitoba, Saskatchewan, and British Columbia.
 Both varieties have both been recorded in Germany, the Netherlands, the United States, and Canada.
 However, only M. elegans var. elegans has also be found in France, the British Isles, Italy, Poland, and South Africa, whereas, M. elegans var. punicea has exclusively be found in Democratic Republic of the Congo.